-Figure 14 shows the historical pattern of exploitation of the stock both as a time series of SPR and fishing mortality compared to the current estimates of biomass and fishing mortality reference points.
+Figure 14 shows the historical pattern of exploitation of the stock both as a time series of SPR and F compared to the current estimates of biomass and F reference points.
 Except from the mid-1970s to mid-1980s fishing mortalities have generally been lower than the current OFL definition, and in nearly all years were lower than the F{MSY} proxy of $F{35\%}$.